UKNCSP/CDDS-CMIP7-mappings/README.md

 If post-processing of data is required for a variable and a processor does not already exist please add the `processor` label to the issue.
 Additional information on processors should be added as a comment to the issue.

-### STASH entries update
+### STASH / XIOS entries update

-To support configuration of the UM atmosphere output each issue also tabulates the corresponding entries to be included in the STASH setup.
+To support configuration of the UM atmosphere and NEMO/MEDUSA/SI3 diagnostic output, each issue also tabulates the entries to be included in their respective I/O setup.

+#### STASH (UM only)

 If possible this table should be extended in a similar fashion to the one for the mappings, but with a row for each STASH code required.

 For example Amon.zg (geopotential height on pressure levels) in [#78](https://github.com/UKNCSP/CDDS-CMIP7-mappings/issues/78) has the expression
 `m01s30i297[blev=PLEV19, lbproc=128] / m01s30i304[blev=PLEV19, lbproc=128]` for both models so requires *two* lines